- Home

 Wildlife Conditions in the Village

 From season to season, the number of predators and prey will fluctuate due to the conditions of their habitat.
 Predators such as coyotes will stay in their designated territories only if there is enough food to sustain them.
 The size of a litter depends on the availability of food in its habitat.
 Coyotes will prey on foxes and other small animals.
-These animals typically remain in a given area until its natural resources such as water availability, shelter from predators, and supply of food have been depleted or until it has been eliminated by a predator.
+These animals typically remain in a given area until their natural resources such as water availability, shelter from predators, and supply of food have been depleted or until it has been eliminated by a predator.

 Some neighborhoods in the Village have noticed increases in the rabbit population and decreases in fox sightings, while other neighborhoods have seen foxes in their yards, but no signs of rabbits.
 The numbers and types of wildlife in a given area are a result of the type of predator that may or may not be present.
 The presence of wildlife will vary each season as predators arrive and/or are eliminated by competing predators in the area.